FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skumetername.md

 * SkuMeterName MUST be present in the billing data when when the provider includes a [SkuId](#skuid).
 * SkuMeterName MUST be of type String.
 * SkuMeterName MUST be null when SkuId is null.
+* SkuMeterName SHOULD NOT be null when SkuId is not null.
 ## Examples

 ComputeUsage, BlockVolumeUsage, DataTransfer, ApiRequests